kumaresan-subramani/ej2-blaz-doc/src/common/common/accessibility.md

 # Accessibility

 All the Syncfusion Blazor components follow the WAI-ARIA accessibility standard by default.
-This enables you to build accessible web applications, which are fully navigable by users with disabilities adn demo testing.
+This enables you to build accessible web applications, which are fully navigable by users with disabilities adn demos testing.

 ## Keyboard navigation